 - Expand Colors and Fonts node, and select General.

-- In the list of textual components, select the required type of coverage, for example, Full line coverage or Uncovered line, and then choose the desired colors:
+- In the list of textual components, select the required type of coverage, for example, Full, Partial or Uncovered, and then choose the desired colors: